Triumph TR2: History

 "TR" stands for "Triumph Roadster".
-Period advertising name the car T.R.2.
-The periods were replaced by a single hyphen when the TR-3 was introduced.
+Period advertising named the car T.R.2.
+A total of 8,636 TR2s were produced.
+In 1955 the more powerful TR3, with a re-designed grille and a GT package that included a factory hard-top, replaced it.

-As of 2011 there were approximately 377 licensed and 52 SORN TR2s of the 8,636 TR2s produced registered with the DVLA in the UK; in the United States 1,800 were known to survive.
+As of 2011 there were approximately 377 licensed and 52 SORN TR2s registered with the DVLA in the UK; in the United States 1,800 were known to survive.

+Features

+The TR2 has a 1991 cc Standard wet liner inline-four engine from the Vanguard, fitted with twin H4 type SU Carburettors and tuned to increase its output to 90 bhp.
+The body is mounted on a separate chassis with coil-sprung independent suspension at the front and a leaf-sprung live axle at the rear.
+Either wire or disc wheels could be supplied.
+The transmission is a four-speed manual unit, with optional top gear overdrive.
+Lockheed drum brakes are fitted all round.

 Performance

-A car with overdrive tested by The Motor magazine in 1954 had a top speed of 107.3 mph, and could accelerate from 0–60 mph in 12.0 seconds.
+An overdrive-equipped car tested by The Motor magazine in 1954 had a top speed of 107.3 mph, and could accelerate from 0–60 mph in 12.0 seconds.
 A fuel consumption of 34.5 mpgimp was recorded.
 The test car cost £900 including taxes and £56 for overdrive.

 The magazine also commented that the TR2 was the lowest price British car able to exceed 100 mi/h.

-In motorsport
+Motorsports

-Concentrating on rapid entry into the lucrative US sports car market, Standard-Triumph had given little thought to the competitive potential of their new TR2 roadster.
-Two events would highlight this omission: the Jabbeke Tests, and early privateer rally victories.
+While concentrating on the lucrative US sports car market, Standard-Triumph had given little thought to the competitive potential of their new TR2.
+Two events would address this oversight: the Jabbeke Tests, and early privateer rally victories.

-Employing a production TR2 with optional streamlining equipment (Under-shield (Part #502122), Rear-wing spats, Metal cockpit cover), Triumph attained a speed of 124.889 mph on the closed Jabbeke motorway in Belgium in May 1953.
+Employing a production TR2 with optional streamlining equipment, labeled “Speedmodel” (Under-shield (Part #502122), Rear-wing spats, Metal cockpit cover), Triumph attained a speed of 124.889 mph on the closed Jabbeke motorway in Belgium in May 1953.
 The following March, customer TR2s took 1st, 2nd, and 5th places in the prestigious RAC Rally.
 The publicity derived from these accomplishments led the factory to establish a Competition Department under the leadership of Ken Richardson, supporting both works and customer cars.

 Between 1954 and 1955, the TR2 was campaigned in the Mille Miglia, the Ulster TT at Dundrod, the Grand Prix of Macao, Lockbourne Races (USA), the Alpine, Monte Carlo, RAC, Thousand Island (Canada), Liege-Rome-Liege, Nigeria 24-Hour, 3rd ADAG Gruenewaldfahrt, Circuit of Ireland, Soleil-Cannes, RSAC, and Tulip rallies, among others, earning numerous Outright, Team, and Class awards including the coveted Coupe des Alpes.